NBISweden/vcf2cytosure/README.md

 BND (Break end) variants are not supported.

-Evenly spaced probes with height 0.01 (height 0.0 would not be shown by CytoSure) are also generated for the areas between SVs.

 For each SV, an *aberration* record is also generated.
 The attributes are filled in the following way: